khadkashashi/CafeFlow/README.md

 Being upfront about what this project doesn't handle, rather than overselling it:

-- QR-code table ordering doesn't lock a table at scan time — a stale scan combined with a fast second customer could theoretically both reach checkout before the table's status is rechecked.
+- QR-code table ordering doesn't lock a table at scan time - a stale scan combined with a fast second customer could theoretically both reach checkout before the table's status is rechecked.
-- Split-bill and per-role discount limits (e.g. "waiters can discount up to X%") aren't implemented.
+- Split-bill and per-role discount limits (e.g., "waiters can discount up to X%") aren't implemented.
 - Profit/loss is calculated on a cash basis (money spent vs. earned this period), not full accrual accounting against ingredients actually consumed per sale.
-- No automated test suite yet — testing was done manually, end-to-end, through the actual UI.
+- No automated test suite yet - testing was done manually, end-to-end, through the actual UI.

 ---

-## A note on how this was built

-This project was built interactively, one feature at a time, with heavy emphasis on understanding *why* something works — not just pasting working code.
-Along the way it involved real debugging: circular imports, Django's `update_fields` gotcha, signal-timing bugs, duplicate-data integrity issues, and a genuinely subtle bug where `Payment.save()`'s side effect was silently completing online orders before they'd even reached the kitchen.
-Those fixes are as much a part of this project as the features themselves.